 |Nutritional Guidelines (per serving)|

 This easy skillet chicken is nicely seasoned with some fresh or dried basil and tarragon along with Dijon mustard.
-The pictured dish was made with thin sliced chicken breast cutlets, so they took very little time to cook.
 Slice large chicken breasts horizontally to make two thin cutlets or place small chicken breasts between sheets of plastic wrap and pound them gently until they're slightly thinned and even in thickness.

 If you don't use thin cutlets, allow more simmering time.
 Chicken must be cooked to a minimum safe temperature of 165 F.